-- Both points and a satisfactory grade for corresponding obligatory exercises may be carried over from the previous year, but not further back in time.
-The student must request the transfer of points explicitly; it will not be done automatically. - A carry over from the previous year may not be shared with group members unless those members were also in the group which completed the exercise in the previous year. - Once solutions for a given exercise are submitted, a carryover from the the previous year for that exercise cannot be obtained, either for points or for a satisfactory rating. - To the extent that the problems are similar, work from solutions developed in previous years may be used in solutions for the current year.
+- Points for obligatory exercises do not carry over from previous years. - If all of the obligatory exercises from a previous year were completed, then credit for completing the obligatory exercises, with zero points, will be awarded for the current year upon explicit request on the part of the student.
+This will not be done automatically; the student must make an explicit request. - Submissions from different years cannot be mixed.
+Either credit is awarded for all exercises completed in a previous year, or else all exercises for the current year must be completed. - To the extent that the problems are similar, work from solutions developed in previous years may be used in solutions for the current year.
 Such re-use must be explicitly acknowledged, and may not be shared with partners who were not part of development of the original solutions.